Handling Secure Printed Materials

 - The use of this designated support may result in the student needing additional time to complete the assessment.

-Once a student is approved to receive the printing of test items or passages for the Initial ELPAC, that student may send a print request to the test examiner during testing by selecting the print icon on the screen.
+Once a student is approved to receive the printing of test items or passages for the Initial ELPAC, that student may send a print request to the TE during testing by selecting the [Print] icon on the screen.
 This request needs to be made for each individual item.

 Follow these guidelines when using the print-on-demand designated support:

-- Before the test examiner approves the student’s request to print a test item or passage, the test examiner must ensure that the printer is on and is monitored by staff who have been trained and have signed the ELPAC Test Security Affidavit.
+- Before the TE approves the student’s request to print a test item or passage, the TE must ensure that the printer is on and is monitored by staff who have been trained and have signed the ELPAC Test Security Affidavit.

-- Immediately after printing a print-on-demand request, the file should be securely deleted from the test examiner’s device in such a way that the file does not remain in temporary storage where it can be undeleted.
+- Immediately after printing a print-on-demand request, the file should be securely deleted from the TE’s device in such a way that the file does not remain in temporary storage where it can be undeleted.
 Refer to the Destroying Electronic Files subsection for additional instructions.

-- The test examiner must collect the previously printed item from the student after the next item’s print request.
+- The TE must collect the previously printed item from the student after the next item’s print request.
 Printed items must be securely stored and then securely destroyed after the test session.